gneu77/rx-signals/README.md

 3.0.0-rc9 is better than 2.x in any aspect and the code is production-ready.
 It is now more or less documentation that needs improvement (though 2.x had no documentation at all, apart from doc-strings).
-It is however possible that I will introduce minor breaking changes until 3.0.0 is released.
+It is however possible that I will introduce minor breaking changes until 3.0.0 is finally released.

 ## Installation

-`npm install --save @rx-signals/store@3.0.0-rc9`
+**`npm install --save @rx-signals/store@3.0.0-rc9`**

 ## Dependencies